jameyquinn/jameyquinn.github.io/README.md

 I haven't always had a section on deciding.
 However, in the last few years, I've noticed that team decisions have a way of degrading trust or silencing voices when we default to "single option presented --> discussion --> 'does anyone disagree?'"
 This is a fantastic way of ensuring group-think.
 Engineers sometimes fall into the trap of thinking that everyone feels free to say "no".
 This is manifestly wrong.
 Cultural aspects, context, and power always play a huge role in determining who can say what, how, and when.
 We must give deliberate space to dissent until dissent becomes the default.

 I expect you to have an opinion.
 If you don't have an opinion, you are not useful in the decision making process.
 Come prepared!
+If you still don't have a position, then argue for the opinion with the least amount of support.

 If you can't or won't decide, I will.
 I will err on the side of the most distasteful.